 This unique distance-learning programme draws on the established teaching strengths and leading research reputation of CCLS in the fields of Digital IP Law, Media Law, Telecoms Law and IT Law.

 By studying for either the LLM, Postgraduate Diploma or Certificate you will:

-We have created a pathway for non-law graduates to participate in our Computer and Communications Law programme.
+We have created a pathway for non-law graduates to participate in our Technology, Media and Telecommunications Law programme.

-These graduates will complete pre-sessional modules of: Legal Systems, Research Skills and Writing for IT Law (studied between September- December 2017 (September start date) .They will then join the existing Computer and Communications Law programme starting with a compulsory module in Legal Principles and Concepts in Computer Law.
+These graduates will complete pre-sessional modules of: Legal Systems, Research Skills and Writing for IT Law (studied between January - May 2020 (January 2020 intake only) .They will then join the existing Technology, Media and Telecommunications Law programme starting with a compulsory module in Legal Principles and Concepts in Computer Law.

 Further credits are then obtained through a combination of optional taught online modules, dissertations (10,000 or 20,000 words) and seminar presentations.